mbod/comm318_fall2021/syllabus.md

 **Office hours**: Virtual online meetings through Zoom

-* Initially we have scheduled:
+* Initially i have scheduled:

+  1. Tuesday 2-3pm EST
-	2. Fridays 1-2pm EST Friday will be an open coding help session
+	2. Fridays 1-2pm EST as an _open coding help session_
+	3. You should always feel able to email me to set up a meeting if you cannot make one of these times.

+**NOTE:** There is no TA in this course.
+But we are fortunate to have:
-**Information technology and programming  assistant**: Etienne Jacquot **Email**: etienne.jacquot@asc.upenn.edu (he/him/their)
+* **Information technology and programming  assistant**: Etienne Jacquot

+* **Email**: etienne.jacquot@asc.upenn.edu (he/him/their)

+   Etienne will often be in class sessions and will be able to help out with technical issues related to the class JupyterHub setup.
+He is also an experienced data engineer and Python programmer.
+Within limits he may be able to assist with code and data analysis questions.
+BUT remember _he is not a TA_.

 ## Course Description, Goals and Objectives